 |Colours||32 defaults, add custom||3 saved on toolbar, add custom|

 The zoom tool in Notability is very basic.
 It has your writing tools on the left side of its toolbar and navigation tools on the right side.
-Auto-advance in Notability is terrible.
-You can avoid using it by minimising this blue section and not writing on it.
+You can avoid using auto-advance by minimising this blue section and not writing on it.

 Auto-advance in GoodNotes is better than the one in Notability, once you understand how it works.
 In GoodNotes, the toolbar doesn’t have writing tools on it.
 It has margin tools instead.
 Then navigation tools on the right.